Chapter 9:

 Mon tugged his sleeve.
 Gon wrapped around his arm like a fox plushie.
 Honey nearly crushed him with affection.
 Meow tripped into him twice.
 Akashi sniffed him like prey.
 Sumire demanded royal greetings.
 Kishin teared up.
 Kojiro judged him from the roof.

-And Mutsuki, He didn’t flinch.
-He didn’t scold.
-He didn’t recoil… He laughed.
-At first awkwardly.
-Then warmly.
+And Mutsuki, he didn’t flinch.
+He didn’t scold, nor recoil.
+I thought he would.
+Instead, he laughed.
+At first awkwardly, then warmly.
 He let them tug, climb, chatter, hug, cling, complain, all without ever looking annoyed.
+Tired yeah, but understandably so.

 A Kuroyanagi heir should have been haughty.
 Distant.
 Pretending they were doing charity by being here.
-But he… he melted into their chaos like he’d been starving for a place to simply exist.
+But he, this person, he melted into their chaos like he’d been starving for a place to simply exist.

-She had sought me out years ago, desperate and exhausted, when Mutsuki vanished from his family.
+She had sought me out desperately years ago, when Mutsuki vanished from his family.
 From this world.
 She had torn through every ward in Japan.

 She demanded from me.
 No, negotiated.
-Not out of arrogance, but because she’d finally found someone who could help her.
+She’d finally found someone who could help her.

 So I did.

 In return, she taught me spells only Bureau elites knew.
 Layered wards, sound-based detection, floating sigils, ancient channeling techniques.
-She brought me into missions when I was lonely, gave me purpose outside these walls, and treated me like an equal even though shrine maidens usually go unseen.
+She brought me into missions when I was lonely, gave me purpose outside these walls (but still within sacred grounds within my reach), and treated me like an equal even though shrine maidens usually go unseen.

 Maria never broke a promise.
 Never demanded repayment.
 Never looked down on my chosen solitude.
 That is why I am loyal to her.
 That is why I agreed to help her cousin.